-13. Follow in the footsteps of music legends Oasis and The Sex Pistols during an evening at The 100 Club
+14. Follow in the footsteps of music legends Oasis and The Sex Pistols during an evening at The 100 Club.

-18. Spot the stars of tomorrow at The Borderline whose erstwhile performers include Amy Winehouse and the Rolling Stones.
+19. Spot the stars of tomorrow at The Borderline, whose erstwhile performers include Amy Winehouse and the Rolling Stones.

-19. Visit revamped music venue KOKO where Madonna held her first UK show.
+20. Visit revamped music venue KOKO, where Madonna had her first UK show.

 Late-night shopping in London

-21. Discover more than 265 luxury and high street shops under one roof at Westfield London, which opens until 10pm from Monday to Saturday.
+22. Discover more than 265 luxury and high-street shops under one roof at Westfield London, which opens until 10pm from Monday to Saturday.

-22. Shop at one of the largest urban shopping centres in Europe at Westfield Stratford City, open until 9pm from Monday to Saturday.
+23. Shop at one of the largest urban shopping centres in Europe at Westfield Stratford City, open until 9pm from Monday to Friday and 10pm on Saturday.

-23. Flex your credit card until 10pm on Thursday nights on London’s famous Oxford Street, home to department stores, designer brands and high-street favourites.
+24. Flex your credit card until 9pm Mondays to Saturdays along London’s famous Oxford Street, home to department stores, designer brands and high-street favourites.

-24. Shop at big brand stores, including Mary Quant and Joseph, until 9pm at Duke of York Square.
+25. Shop at big-brand stores, including Boggi and Joseph, until 9pm at Duke of York Square.

 Night bus and boat tours

-26. See top sights sparkle at twilight on an open-top bus tour.
+27. See top sights sparkle at twilight on an open-top-bus tour.

 Night-time walks in London

-30. Enjoy a 50-minute stroll along the river from Tower Bridge to Westminster Bridge to see some of the capital’s top attractions prettily lit up at night, including the Coca-Cola London Eye, Big Ben and the Houses of Parliament.
+31. Enjoy a 50-minute stroll along the river from Tower Bridge to Westminster Bridge to see some of the capital’s top attractions prettily lit up at night, including the Coca-Cola London Eye and the Houses of Parliament.

 Explore the London nightlife scene